John McEnroe: Success in doubles

-McEnroe was also a highly successful doubles player, ranking at number 1 in doubles for a combined 270 weeks and winning ten Grand Slam doubles titles, his first was the 1977 French Open mixed doubles title with childhood friend Mary Carillo..
-His success lead to some writing that he might have been "the greatest doubles player of all time" and "possibly the greatest team player never to have played a team sport."
-His partnership with Peter Fleming saw them win 57 doubles titles. including seven Grand Slams (four at Wimbledon and three at the US Open).
-Fleming was always modest about his own contribution to the partnership, once saying that "the best doubles partnership in the world is McEnroe and anybody."
+In addition to his success as a singles player, McEnroe was also ranked at number 1 in doubles for a combined 270 weeks and won ten Grand Slam doubles titles.
+His first Grand Slam doubles title was the 1977 French Open mixed doubles with his childhood friend Mary Carillo.

+His most successful partnership was with Peter Fleming, with whom he won 57 doubles titles, including seven Grand Slams (four at Wimbledon and three at the US Open).
+Fleming once remarked that "the best doubles partnership in the world is McEnroe and anybody."

 McEnroe won a fourth US Open men's doubles title in 1989 with Mark Woodforde, and a fifth Wimbledon men's doubles title in 1992 with Michael Stich.

+McEnroe's success led to some writing that he might have been "the greatest doubles player of all time" and "possibly the greatest team player never to have played a team sport."